couleur-tweak-tips/CTT/docs/video/voukoder/index.md

 # What is Voukoder?

-Voukoder is a <u>plugin for video editors</u> to adds support for various modern encoders & ffmpeg post processing filters (notably for [Upscaling](../ffmpeg/upscaling.md))
+Voukoder is a plugin NLEs that lets you export using ffmpeg encoders and filters (notably for [Upscaling](../ffmpeg/upscaling.md))

 The currently documented Voukoder plugins on [ctt.cx](#) are: